 The ambiance created by the ensemble of historic buildings in neighborhoods-rather than monumental public buildings-is what attracts many people to New Orleans.
 Much of this vernacular historic housing in New Orleans was built for working people and for residents of modest means.
-Building rehabilitation practices mandated by historic district regulations are perceived as expensive and a barrier to historic renovation by low and moderate income owners.
-For developers and landlords, the gap between renovation costs and market sales or rental rates can be a deterrent, adding to the potential for continued disinvestment in some neighborhoods with historic building stock or, alternatively, rehabilitated buildings become unaffordable to the workforce for whom they were originally intended.
-Over time, the socioeconomic diversity of entire neighborhoods-and integral part of the "historic character" that so many New Orleanians seek to preserve-is eroded.
+Building rehabilitation practices mandated by historic district regulations are perceived as expensive and a barrier to historic renovation by low and moderate income can be a deterrent, adding to the potential for continued disinvestment in some neighborhoods with historic building stock or, alternatively, rehabilitated buildings become unaffordable to the workforce for whom they were originally intended.
+Over time, the socioeconomic diversity of entire neighborhoods-and integral part of the "historic character" that so many New Orleanians seek to preserve-iseroded.